peteroupc/MailLib/api/com.upokecenter.mail.Message.md

     public Message AddInline(MediaType mediaType)

-Adds an inline body part with an empty body and with the given media type to this message.
+Adds an inline body part with an empty body and with the specified media type to this message.
 Before the new body part is added, if this message isn't already a multipart message, it becomes a "multipart/mixed" message with the current body converted to an inline body part.

 **Parameters:**